-- Quality and efficiency of the Implementation Roadmap, including its deliverables and milestones, the risk management approach and the Key performance Indicators. - Clarity and pertinence of the plans to invest in physical and virtual infrastructure required for the AI Factory. - Soundness of the budget of the AI Factory. - o Credibility of the pathways to achieve the expected outcomes and expected impacts. - Suitability and quality of the measures to maximise expected outcomes and impacts. - b.
-Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment (0-10 points) - Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment. - Quality and pertinence of the AI Factory user support services, including the quality and efficiency of the plan for offering professional services. - Quality and pertinence of the AI Factory tools and software and application development environments. - c.
-Plans for interaction and cooperation with other Artificial Intelligence Factories, with EuroHPC Competence Centres and EuroHPC Centres of Excellence and with relevant Artificial Intelligence activities such as the hubs of Artificial Intelligence start-ups, the Artificial Intelligence and data ecosystems, the Artificial Intelligence Testing and Experimentation Facilities, the European central Artificial Intelligence platform, the Artificial Intelligence-oriented Digital Innovation Hubs and other related initiatives (0-10 points) - o Quality and pertinence of the AI Factory Hub. - o Clarity and pertinence of the networking activities of the AI Factory with existing European and national initiatives and with other EuroHPC AI Factories. - o Soundness of the plans for developing Trustworthy AI. - d.
-Existing capabilities and future plans of the hosting entity to contribute to the development of the talent pool (0-10 points) - o Pertinence and effectiveness of existing capabilities and future plans of the hosting entity to contribute to the development of the talent pool. - Quality and pertinence of structured training facilities and training programmes highlighting relevant courses, activities, and learning pathways tailored to meet the diverse needs of potential users. - Quality and pertinence of strategy to foster collaboration and engagement with universities, research centres and other training providers to train and equip students at all levels with the necessary in-demand AI skills.
+- and integrity of data. - Pertinence of the links of the AI Factory to a national AI Strategy, national data and access policies to computing and data, and to a national strategy for investing in startups/SMEs. - Quality and efficiency of the Implementation Roadmap, including its deliverables and milestones, the risk management approach and the Key performance Indicators. - o Clarity and pertinence of the plans to invest in physical and virtual infrastructure required for the AI Factory. - Soundness of the budget of the AI Factory. - Credibility of the pathways to achieve the expected outcomes and expected impacts. - O Suitability and quality of the measures to maximise expected outcomes and impacts. - b.
+Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment (0-10 points) - Quality and pertinence of experience and know-how available at the intended team that would be in charge for the supportive Artificial Intelligence-oriented supercomputing service environment. - Quality and pertinence of the AI Factory user support services, including the quality and efficiency of the plan for offering professional services. - o Quality and pertinence of the AI Factory tools and software and application development environments. - c.
+Plans for interaction and cooperation with other Artificial Intelligence Factories, with EuroHPC Competence Centres and EuroHPC Centres of Excellence and with relevant Artificial Intelligence activities such as the hubs of Artificial Intelligence start-ups, the Artificial Intelligence and data ecosystems, the Artificial Intelligence Testing and Experimentation Facilities, the European central Artificial Intelligence platform, the Artificial Intelligence-oriented Digital Innovation Hubs and other related initiatives (0-10 points) - o Quality and pertinence of the AI Factory Hub. - o Clarity and pertinence of the networking activities of the AI Factory with existing European and national initiatives and with other EuroHPC AI Factories. - Soundness of the plans for developing Trustworthy AI. - d.
+Existing capabilities and future plans of the hosting entity to contribute to the development of the talent pool (0-10 points) - o Pertinence and effectiveness of existing capabilities and future plans of the hosting entity to contribute to the development of the talent pool. - Quality and pertinence of structured training facilities and training programmes highlighting relevant courses, activities, and learning pathways tailored to meet the diverse needs of potential users.

+Quality and pertinence of strategy to foster collaboration and engagement with universities, research centres and other training providers to train and equip students at all levels with the necessary in-demand AI skills.